Domesticate Child Support Order in Arizona

 The mother in Balazic domesticated her child support in Arizona without following all of the requirements of the Arizona Uniform Interstate Family Support Act and, therefore, failed to properly domesticate the other state court’s child support order in Arizona before seeking to enforce that child support order in Arizona.

-In the Balazic case, the court found Sandra Balazic served her former husband, Kenneth Balazic, with a motion to enforce child support orders previously issued by a North Carolina court.
-Sandra lived in Arizona, and Kenneth lived in Pennsylvania at the time.
+In the Balazic case, the court found Ms. Balazic served her former husband, Mr. Balazic, with a motion to enforce child support orders previously issued by a North Carolina court.
+Ms. Balazic lived in Arizona, and Mr. Balazic lived in Pennsylvania at the time.

-Kenneth responded promptly and requested the court reschedule the hearing to a later date, which the court granted.
-Kenneth, however, failed to appear at the hearing and the court proceeded with the enforcement case and issued judgments to Sandra and against Ken for the amount of back child support owed, as well as a separate judgment for interest owed on that back child support amount.
+The husband responded promptly and requested the court reschedule the hearing to a later date, which the court granted.
+The husband, however, failed to appear at the hearing and the court proceeded with the enforcement case and issued judgments to the wife and against the husband for the amount of back child support owed, as well as a separate judgment for interest owed on that back child support amount.

-Kenneth appealed the court’s enforcement of child support to the Arizona Court of Appeals.
-Kenneth’s primary argument is that Sandra’s failure to adequately domesticate the North Carolina child support order, according to the registration requirements outlined in the Arizona Uniform Interstate Family Support Act.
+The husband appealed the court’s enforcement of child support to the Arizona Court of Appeals.
+The husband’s primary argument is that the mother’s failure to adequately domesticate the North Carolina child support order, according to the registration requirements outlined in the Arizona Uniform Interstate Family Support Act.
 P and that, pursuant to the Arizona Court of Appeals prior decision in the Grover case, the trial court lacked jurisdiction to enforce the North Carolina child support order and asserted the Arizona trial court’s judgments were, therefore, void.